-As a result, overall orders received increased compared to the same period of the previous fiscal year in all the segments - the Fluid Machinery & Systems ("FMS") Company, Environmental Plants ("EP") Company and Precision Machinery ("PM") Company.
-Sales increased compared to the same period of the previous fiscal year due to increases in the FMS Company and the PM Company despite a decrease in the EP Company.
-Operating income decreased compared to the same period of the previous fiscal year mainly due to a decrease in the FMS Company.
+As a result, orders received were level with last year due to decreases in the Environmental Plants ("EP") Company and the Precision Machinery ("PM") Company, despite an increase in the Fluid Machinery & Systems ("FMS") Company.
+Sales were level with last year due to increases in the FMS Company and the EP Company despite a decrease in the PM Company.
+Operating income increased compared to last year due to increases in the FMS Company and the EP Company despite a decrease in the FMS Company.

-Consolidated net sales for the fiscal year ended December 31, 2018 amounted to \$509,175 million (an increase of 0.3% from the same period of the previous fiscal year), operating income amounted to \$32,482 million (a decrease of 11.4% from the same period of the previous fiscal year), ordinary income amounted to \$31,281 million (a decrease of 11.8% from the same period of the previous fiscal year), profit attributable to owners of parent amounted to \$18,262 million (a decrease of 19.9% from the same period of the previous fiscal year) due to impairment loss, etc.
+Consolidated net sales for the fiscal year ended December 31, 2019 amounted to $\pm$ 522,424 million (an increase of 2.6% year-on-year), operating income amounted to $\pm$ 35,298 million (an increase of 8.7% year-on-year), ordinary income amounted to $\pm$ 35,571 million (an increase of 13.7% year-on-year), and profit attributable to owners of parent amounted to $\pm$ 23,349 million (an increase of 27.9% year-on-year).